Posted Date: April 13, 2022

 Using Agile methodology, you will see incremental delivery of manual content and/or functionality, meaning that NCCI will start by filing each manual separately in a staggered manner.
 As an interim solution, NCCI will continue to publish manual content to the current

 Manuals Library.
-As state regulators approve NCCI filings for their states, NCCI will publish those state’s approved manual in PDF and HTML formats for convenience.
+As state regulators approve NCCI filings for their states, NCCI will publish those states’ approved manual in PDF for convenience.
 This is intended to be an interim solution until the new delivery platform is available.

 NCCI is working on a new and improved application that will contain the newly transformed manuals with enhanced functionality, while still providing a link to the “archived”

 Manuals Library.
-The new experience will allow you to compare topics across multiple states, compare content to see the changes made, and ultimately, allow you to personalize your experience by saving your most commonly referenced information for future use (personalized books).
+The new experience will allow you to compare topics across multiple states, compare content to see the changes made, and ultimately personalize your experience by saving your most commonly referenced information for future use.